Ursa-Minor-Beta/agent-factory/README.md

 Backend API for building and executing AI agent workflows using a node-graph system.

+> **⚠️ Note:** The current version is actively being built.
+There could be breaking changes.

 ## Features

 - **Node Graph Workflows** - Define agents as connected nodes